dvargo22/dvargo22.github.io/_posts/2025-22-01-Handshake: UI Edits to an Onboarding Flow.md

 ![Handshake Client Onboarding Before](/imgs/Handshake UI Edits/4-before-onboarding-client_orig.jpg)
 *The onboarding flow before my edits.*

-## PROBLEMS

-The client-facing project onboarding flow had three overarching problems:

-1. The UI lacked helpful labels, hint text, and microcopy to guide and reassure the user.
-2. The voice and terminology were impersonal and inconsistent, in part due to a lack of brand voice guidelines.
-Users had no trust in or affinity for the product.
-3. Critical design affordances were missing or poorly chosen for the context.
-For example, checkboxes communicate to users that multiple options can be selected.
-However, in the context of a *default* payment setup, a user should only be allowed to select one payment method.

 ## OBJECTIVE

 Create a logical and personable flow that reduces friction and encourages retention.
 The user (in this flow, a client) must accomplish the following tasks quickly and seamlessly: